DougHennig/Ribbon/README.md

 * A button can have a dropdown menu; if it does, a small down arrow appears in the button caption.
 The button has a menu if it has any bars.
 To add a bar to the menu, call the AddBar method of the button, passing the caption for the bar (use "\\<" in front of the character used as the hotkey for the bar just as you would with a VFP menu), the command to execute, optionally an image for the bar (16 x 16), and optionally an expression that determines when the bar is enabled (if it isn't passed, the bar is always enabled).

+    To specify a dynamic image, one that's determined when the menu is displayed, use as expression surrounded with curly braces for the third parameter.
+See the example code for the "The ribbon can also have a dropdown menu" point below.

     To add a separator bar, pass no parameters to AddBar.

     To add a submenu to a menu bar, call the AddBar method of the bar object returned by AddBar.
 For example, in the code below, the "New Items" button has a menu with four bars: "E-mail Message", "Appointment", a separator, and "E-mail Message Using", the latter of which has a submenu with "More Stationery...", a separator, "Plain Text", "Rich Text", and "HTML" bars.